LEGO The Little Mermaid Royal Clamshell (43225)

 What the build is actually like, and the pieces worth knowing about.

-On the parts front, the fun fact is there are no new molds at all, which surprised reviewers given how bespoke it looks.
+On the parts front, the fun fact that got me is there are no new molds at all, which surprised reviewers given how bespoke it looks.
 Instead you get six recolors that were exclusive at launch, including Dark Turquoise small hair tufts, Magenta fish, and Light Aqua wedge plates.
-There's also a small pile of rare useful elements, most memorably ten White round-corner dome tops (New Elementary joked that's more domes than the Taj Mahal set).
+There is also a small pile of rare useful elements, most memorably ten White round-corner dome tops (New Elementary joked that is more domes than the Taj Mahal set).
 The minifigures are where the printing budget clearly went: metallic spray-applied inks on the mermaid tails, iridescent torsos on Ariel's sisters, and a repurposed King Triton head mold.
-For 1,808 pieces the part value is decent, especially if you're an underwater or organic-build MOC fan hunting those aqua wedges.
+For 1,808 pieces the part value is decent, especially if you are an underwater or organic-build MOC fan hunting those aqua wedges.

 Fun facts